1502shivam-singh/Programming-problems-solved-/Ascending word size ordered string/Readme.md

 # Ascending word size ordered string

 Word ordered string -
-This is a question asked in the <strong>HackerRank open engineering challenge</strong>, solved by me in C++.
+This is a question asked in the <strong>HackerRank Open Engineering Challenge</strong>, solved by me in C++17.
 The question follows this -
 Rearrange the words in a sentence while respecting the following conditions: